i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - Add Odd Egg event into the game.
         - Let NPC that gives Wynaut Egg also give out this egg.
     - Move Mr. Mime and Mime Jr. in the alphabetical Pokedex order.
+    - Potentially add more post-game maps to vanilla locations.

 ## Changes